Custom Workflows

 }

-That's it, we do not have to do more, because the permission system already enforces that only Creators can create content.
+That's it, there's nothing else to do because the permission system already enforces that only Creators can create content.

 Error Message